kenichi-shimada/indrops_langenau/README.md

+## The project YAML files used for this project are indrops_v2.yaml and indrops_v3.yaml

 ## Project YAML file.

 An inDrops project is composed of a series of sequencing runs, each including one (or several) indrops libraries within it.
 A sequencing run can further be split into several parts (effectively arbitrary chunks) to parallelize the analysis.
 Give example of a chunk